valeryjacobs/IBISA/README.md

 # IBISA - Inclusive Blockchain Insurance using Space Assets
 This repository is a first mock-up of one key function in IBISA.
+It is still _Work In progress_.
 ## Executive Summary
 IBISA’s Value Proposition is: ‘_Mutual microinsurance (MMI) with low fees and fast claims payment_’.
 The purpose is to bring insurance (it is actually more _risk sharing_ than _insurance_) to a large and so far un-insured population worldwide (500 millions households).